-This is the era of The Original Series and its first movie (and presumably the second season of Discovery onward).
+This is the era of The Original Series and its first movie.
 Because of damage inflicted during the war and limited technology, starship captains had a large amount of autonomy, being unable to report back to Starfleet Command for new orders.
 As Starfleet was spread thin, vessels were often on their own, and were unable to call for assistance.
 Similarly, with few spare officers, Starfleet was more forgiving of bold action and bending of the rules.

 In this period, the Federation had well established itself and its borders, likely having eliminated most internal threats.
 After a largely peaceful century, humanity would be accustomed to aliens and the benefits of membership in the Federation would be well established.
 However, following the war with the Klingons, there would be increasing pressure to replace lost starships with ones designed for battle.
 Conversely, after suffering such heavy losses, the Federation would be reluctant take actions that might lead to further wars, and more willing to compromise or acquiesce to demands.

 Following two bloody wars and numerous smaller skirmishes with neighbouring powers, lasting peace in the Federation increasingly seemed like wishful thinking.
 Throughout the 2280s, there was renewed hostility between the Klingons and the Federation, reignited over experimental terraforming projects and the actions of Admiral James Kirk.
 However, this strife was largely resolved diplomatically; as their borders had not shifted in thirty years, the two empires had largely grown accustomed to each other’s presence and fewer Klingons believed the Federation would invade.